emberian/automatafl/logic/README.md

 The conflict rules are intented to be the weakest precondition that structurally ensures that following move resolution has a deterministic result.

+To elaborate in another way:

+1. All temporary markers used in conflict resolution are cleared.

+2. All revealed moves are treated as a single, interconnected system of pathways.
+A move from square A to square B creates a one-way path from A to B for this turn.
+These paths can form long chains (A → B → C) or even cycles (A → B → A).

+3. All pieces that start the turn on a source square of any move are identified.
+These pieces are then "picked up" from the board, remembering where they came from.

+4. The final destination for each picked-up piece is calculated based on the full structure of the pathways.
+This happens for all pieces simultaneously, with the following outcomes:

+        * Chains: A piece follows a chain of moves.
+If Player 1 moves a piece from A → B, and Player 2 makes a move from B → C (even if B was empty!), the piece from A will ultimately land on C. This allows for powerful team plays and "optimistic" moves where you move from a square you expect an ally to move a piece to.
+If multiple pieces start in the same chain (e.g., a piece on A and a piece on B in a chain A → B → C), they move forward like a caterpillar: the piece from A moves to B's original spot, and the piece from B moves to C.

+        * Cycles: If pieces are on squares that form a cycle (e.g., moves are A → B, B → C, and C → A), all pieces rotate one position along the cycle.

+        * Blocked Moves: A move is blocked only if an unmoving piece is on the direct path between its source and destination.
+Pieces that are also being moved do not block paths.
+If a move is blocked, the piece is returned to its original square.

+        * Special Case (Empty Cycles): A piece moved into a cycle of squares that were all empty at the start of the turn will not enter the cycle.
+The move is nullified, and the piece stays in its original position.
+An empty cycle cannot "pull" a new piece into it.

+5. Once all final destinations are calculated, the pieces are placed on the board in their new positions.
+Any move that was blocked or nullified results in no change.

 #### Automaton Step Phase

 If all went well, the board is in a new state where a number of pieces not greater than the number of players have moved--which means it is now time for Automatafl's *most* distinct phase, with all the fun of a poker hand and a cellular automaton.